zdevito/zdevito.github.io/_posts/2022-12-09-memory-traces.markdown

 Generating Traces when Out of Memory
 ---------------------------------------
-With memory tracing turned on, it can be helpful to generate a snapshot and a trace righ tat the point of running out of memory by registering an observer with the allocator that will be called everytime it is about to raise an OutOfMemoryError:
+With memory tracing turned on, it can be helpful to generate a snapshot and a trace right at the point of running out of memory by registering an observer with the allocator that will be called everytime it is about to raise an OutOfMemoryError:

     def oom_observer(device, alloc, device_alloc, device_free):
         # snapshot right after an OOM happened